 FRTOL Examiners and Examiners holding FE, TRE, SFE, CRE, IRE or FIE privileges granted by the UK CAA who hold Level 6 English Language Proficiency can currently conduct assessments for first-language speakers with native or native-like proficiency as well as second- or foreign-language speaker with a high level of proficiency and, where appropriate, award level 6 proficiency.
 Candidates not considered proficient to be operating at Level 6 should be directed to a CAA approved ELP testing organisation or an examiner who has completed specialist language assessor training for formal assessment.

 Persons holding a Level 4 or 5 assessment issued by the UK or any other EASA Member State, must attend a UK CAA Approved Language Assessment centre (see CAA Standards Document No. 31) or an examiner who has completed specialist language assessor training to renew or upgrade their assessment.
-Only those who were granted an automatic level 4 by the UK CAA in 2008 are exempt from this requirement.

-Please note that an invalid language proficiency assessment invalidates an FRTOL and will delay any subsequent licence request.
+Note that an invalid language proficiency assessment invalidates an FRTOL and will delay any subsequent licence request.

 Guidance for examiners on the assessment of ELP at Level 6 (Expert Level)